Ancient Roman Glass before the Current Era

-According to the ancient Roman historian Pliny (23-79 A.D.), Phoenician merchants moored on the river Belus discovered glass accidentally in Syria around 5,000 BC.
-Pliny describes how by leaving cooking pots on blocks of nitrate near their fire, the merchants discovered glass as the blocks melted and mixed with the sand of the beach to form a non-transparent liquid.
-However the first glass objects, mainly beads, date back to around 3,500 BC in Mesopotamia.
-The raw materials used for making glass were also used to make glazes on pots and vases.
-Phoenician merchants and sailors later spread the glass making techniques throughout the Mediterranean.
+According to the ancient Roman historian Pliny (23–79 A.D.), Phoenician merchants moored on the River Belus discovered glass accidentally in Syria around 5,000 BC.
+Pliny describes how, by leaving cooking pots on blocks of nitrate near their fire, the merchants discovered glass as the blocks melted and mixed with the sand of the beach to form a non-transparent liquid.
+However, the first glass objects, mainly beads, date back to around 3,500 BC in Mesopotamia.
+The raw materials used for making glass were also used to create glazes on pots and vases.
+Phoenician merchants and sailors later spread glass-making techniques throughout the Mediterranean.

-The production process started at large facilities which contained large furnaces and giant tanks where the molten glass would be poured.
-These large facilities would then distribute the primary glass broken into chunks to smaller production facilities across the Empire.
+The production process began in large facilities containing great furnaces and vast tanks where the molten glass was poured.
+These large facilities then distributed the primary glass, broken into chunks, to smaller production workshops across the Empire.

 ancient roman glass pitcher